Quick facts

 - Species such as glassy cutworms remain in the soil and feed upon roots and underground parts of the plant.

-- Cutworms feed in the evening or night and hide in plant debris during the day.
+- Cutworms feed in the evening or night and hide in plant debris or soil during the day and it is not uncommon to see damaged or clipped plants and no larvae.

-- New transplants or young plants have more chances of injury because their stems are more tender.
+- New transplants or young plants have more chances of injury because their stems are smaller and more tender.

 - Damage is most severe in the early season when plants are small and have tender tissue.